Celestial Atlas

 Royal Frost (790)

-Steinicke lists IC 2944 as the Running Chicken Nebula, but other sources assign that name to the much larger IC 2948, and there is no obvious reason for the region to be associated with a fowl of any sort, so which if either deserves the apparently useless appellation is not clear.
+Some references list IC 2948 as the Running Chicken Nebula, but other sources assign that name to IC 2944, and there is no obvious reason for either nebula to be associated with a fowl of any sort, so which if either deserves the apparently useless appellation is unclear.
 Dark globules near the center of IC 2948 are examples of "Bok globules", but are called Thackeray's Globules, after their discoverer in this particular nebula.
-There appears to be some confusion about which part of this and the companion nebula, IC 2944, is which.
-The HST image below is labeled as being in IC 2944 in every reference I've seen, but the region shown is actually near the center of IC 2948.
-This confusion will hopefully be resolved when I post the history of the IC listing.
+There appears to be some confusion about which part of this and its companion (IC 2944) is which.
+The HST image below is labeled as being in IC 2944 in every reference I've seen, but the region is actually near the center of IC 2948.
+This confusion will hopefully be resolved when I post the history of the IC listing in the next iteration of this page.
+Apparent size 45 by 40 arcmin?

-Above, a 1 degree wide region centered on IC 2948; Thackeray's Globules are just up to the right of center
+Above, a 1 degree wide DSS image centered on IC 2948; Thackeray's Globules are above right center

-Below, a closeup of Thackeray's Globules (Credits: NASA/ESA and The Hubble Heritage Team STScI/AURA)
+Below, a HST image of Thackeray's Globules (Credits: NASA/ESA and The Hubble Heritage Team STScI/AURA)

 HST image of Thackeray's Globules, supposedly in IC 2944, but apparently actually in IC 2948

-Below, a 2 degree wide region centered near IC 2944 and its central star, λ Centauri
+Below, a 2 degree wide DSS image centered near IC 2944 and λ Centauri, also showing IC 2872 and 2948

-Below, a 15 degree wide region centered near IC 2944, also showing η Carinae
+Below, a 15 degree wide DSS image centered near IC 2944, also showing η Carinae

-15 degree wide Wikisky image of region around IC 2944
+15 degree wide DSS image of region around IC 2944

 IC 2949